juniorjunior/RPiPWM/README.md

 ## Usage

-The pwmdemo app can be used in two primary modes:
+The pwmdemo app can be used in different modes:

 * Interactive Mode - This mode displays a menu allowing input allowing the individual color/PWM levels to be adjusted as well as listening for UDP messages to change settings.
-* Daemon Mode - This mode only listens for UDP messages to change settings.
+* Daemon Mode - This mode only listens for UDP messages to change settings. (command line option --daemon)
+* Testing Mode - This mode causes the app to bind to /dev/null instead of /dev/pi-blaster which can be useful while testing. (command line option --test)

+## Setup

+* GPIO Pins - The code has three pins (defaults to 23, 24, 25) set up as Red, Green, and Blue respectively.
+These are the GPIO numbers not the connector pin numbers.
+They are set at the top of the source and do require a recompile if changed.

 ## UDP Messages